cwendorf/BASE/CREATE/README.md

-# CREATE
+# Basic Analytical Statistics with Excel

-### Course Resource for Editing and Analyzing Tutorials with Excel
+### CREATE: Course Resource for Editing and Analyzing Tutorials with Excel

 ---